Early modern Britain: Glorious Revolution 1688–89

-When Charles II died in 1685, his brother became King James II; He ruled with the support of the Tory party.
+When Charles II died in 1685, his brother became King James II; he ruled with the support of the Tory party.
 He forced a series of highly unpopular proposals that would restore Catholicism to England.
 The Monmouth Rebellion broke out in western areas that was brutally suppressed.
 Elite opinion strongly turned against the king, and in late 1688 the elites invited William III and Mary II to govern.
 James went into exile in France, where his claims to the English throne were promoted by King Louis XIV.
 In England the claims were upheld by the Jacobite faction of Tories, who in alliance with France were a military threat to the throne for the next half-century.

 William III ruled 1689–1702, while his wife Queen Mary II was the nominal co-ruler until her death in 1694.
 Constitutionally, the Glorious Revolution established a precedent that British monarchs could not govern without the consent of Parliament, as enacted through the Glorious Revolution of 1688, the passage of the English Bill of Rights, and the Hanoverian succession.

 Anglo-Dutch Wars

 The Anglo-Dutch Wars were a series of three wars which took place between the English and the Dutch from 1652 to 1674.
 The causes included political disputes and increasing competition from merchant shipping.
 Religion was not a factor, since both sides were Protestant.
 The British in the first war (1652–54) had the naval advantage with larger numbers of more powerful "ships of the line" which were well suited to the naval tactics of the era.
 The British also captured numerous Dutch merchant ships.
 In the second war (1665–67) Dutch naval victories followed.
 This second war cost London ten times more than it had planned on, and the king sued for peace in 1667 with the Treaty of Breda.
-It ended the fights over "mercantilism" (that is, the use of force to protect and expand national trade, industry, and shipping.)
+It ended the fights over "mercantilism" (the use of force to protect and expand national trade, industry, and shipping).
 Meanwhile, the French were building up fleets that threatened both the Netherlands and Great Britain.
-In third war (1672–74), the British counted on a new alliance with France but the outnumbered Dutch outsailed both of them, and King Charles II ran short of money and political support.
+In the third war (1672–74), the British counted on a new alliance with France but the outnumbered Dutch outsailed both of them, and King Charles II ran short of money and political support.
 The Dutch gained domination of sea trading routes until 1713.
 The British gained the thriving colony of New Netherland, and renamed it New York.